(3 hours) – Grade 7-12

 Part 2 takes the morning assembly to another level allowing all participants in the room to experience what it is like to be in a room of peers where everyone is equal.
 It allows participants to witness firsthand that they have much more in common than what makes them different, yet they focus on each other’s differences.

 If you choose Part 2 then Dwayne will discuss how to select the group of 25 students that will participate in this workshop with one or two staff members.
 The small groups consist of leaders within the various groups of the school.
 These students may not be leading in the most productive way, but they still have leadership qualities.
 Also included in this group would be a couple of students who bully and a couple of students who have been bullied.
 A counsellor, and another staff member or two can also participate.
 This is limited to a minimum of one staff member to a maximum of three and 25 students.

-This session will motivate and empower the participants to make some positive changes in their lives and those around them.
+This session will motivate and empower the participants to make some positive choices and changes in their lives and those around them.